evoluzion25/MCP_2/README.md

    - `docker mcp gateway run`

 See `docs/catalog-howto.md` for managing catalogs and adding custom servers, and `docs/cloudflare-tunnel.md` for tunnel setup.
+For one place to keep secrets across devices, see `docs/secrets-centralization.md`.

 ## Credentials integration with dev-env-config
 Keep your secrets centralized in `C:\DevWorkspace\credentials.env` from the dev-env-config repo.
 Then sync them into Docker MCP secrets: